Milford, Connecticut: List of mayors

 After becoming incorporated as a city in 1959, the city reformed its system of government by establishing a mayor–board of aldermen format.
 It elected its first mayor, Charles Iovino, the incumbent city manager under Milford's previous form of government, on November 3, 1959.

-Since 1959, 10 people have held the office of mayor in the city.
+Registered voters

 Education

 Milford Public Schools currently operates eight elementary schools, three middle schools, two high schools, and one alternative education high school.
 There are also a number of private schools in the city.